Teodor92/interview-questions/questions/DotNet.md

 * Can not create instances from an abstract class.
 * Its methods can either have an implementation or no implementation.
 * Has only one subclass.
-* Methods inside abstract class can not fe private.
+* Methods inside abstract class can not be private.

 ### Partial classes